Mother's Day brunch projects for kids

 Green goddess smoothie bowl

-This Insta-worthy bowl is as beautiful to behold as it is tasty to eat.
-Providing 100% of your 5-a-day, it gives goddesses/mums-in-need all the goodness of avocado, banana, spinach, raspberries, blueberries, mango, mixed seeds and more.
+This Insta-worthy green goddess smoothie bowl is as beautiful to behold as it is tasty to eat.
+Providing 100% of your five-a-day, it provides all the goodness of avocado, banana, spinach, raspberries, blueberries, mango and mixed seeds.
 The biggest bonus?
-The kids can help prep it all the night before, ready to carry up to mum with the papers for breakfast-in-bed.
+The kids can help prep it all the night before, ready to carry up to mum in the morning.Create more beautiful dishes with our smoothie bowl recipes.

 Crisp bacon & avocado toasts